 The ridge offers open meadows and excellent views of Mt.
 Baker and the Boulder Glacier.

-From the Mount Baker Ranger District office in Sedro-Woolley, follow State Route 20 east for 16 miles to milepost 82.
-Turn left (north) on the Baker Lake Highway (Forest Service Road #11).
+From the Mt.
+Baker Ranger District office in Sedro-Woolley, WA follow State Route 20 east for 16 miles to milepost 82.
+Turn left (north) on the Baker Lake Highway (Forest Service Road 11).
 Continue on the Baker Lake Highway for 18 miles.
-After passing Boulder Creek Campground and crossing Boulder Creek, turn left on Forest Service Road #1130.
-Drive Road #1130 for about 1 mile to the junction with Road #1131 and turn left.
-The trailhead and parking area are located at the end of Road #1131.
+After passing Boulder Creek Campground and crossing Boulder Creek, turn left on Forest Service road 1130.
+Drive FS road 1130 for about 1 mile to the junction with FS road 1131 and turn left.
+The trailhead and parking area are located at the end of FS road 1131.

 Green Trails: Lake Shannon 46, Mt.
 Baker Wilderness Climbing 13S

 Forest Service: Mt.
 Baker Ranger District and Mt.
 Baker Wilderness